awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

 When you launch an environment using the [eb create](eb3-create.md) command of the Elastic Beanstalk Command Line Interface \(EB CLI\) and don't specify a service role through the `--service-role` option, Elastic Beanstalk creates the default service role `aws-elasticbeanstalk-service-role`\.
 If the default service role already exists, Elastic Beanstalk uses it for the new environment\.

 If you use the `CreateEnvironment` action of the Elastic Beanstalk API to create an environment, specify a service role with the `ServiceRole` configuration option in the `aws:elasticbeanstalk:environment` namespace\.
-See [Using Enhanced Health Reporting with the Elastic Beanstalk API](health-enhanced-api.md) for details on using enhanced health monitoring with the Elastic Beanstalk API\.
+See [Using enhanced health reporting with the Elastic Beanstalk API](health-enhanced-api.md) for details on using enhanced health monitoring with the Elastic Beanstalk API\.

 When you create an environment by using the Elastic Beanstalk API, and don't specify a service role, Elastic Beanstalk creates a monitoring service\-linked role for your account, if it doesn't already exist, and uses it for the new environment\.
 A service\-linked role is a unique type of service role that is predefined by Elastic Beanstalk to include all the permissions that the service requires to call other AWS services on your behalf\.
 The service\-linked role is associated with your account\.
 Elastic Beanstalk creates it once, then reuses it when creating additional environments\.
 You can also use IAM to create your account's monitoring service\-linked role in advance\.
 When your account has a monitoring service\-linked role, you can use it to create an environment by using the Elastic Beanstalk API, the Elastic Beanstalk console, or the EB CLI\.
-For details about using service\-linked roles with Elastic Beanstalk environments, see [Using Service\-Linked Roles for Elastic Beanstalk](using-service-linked-roles.md)\.
+For details about using service\-linked roles with Elastic Beanstalk environments, see [Using service\-linked roles for Elastic Beanstalk](using-service-linked-roles.md)\.

 **Note**
 When Elastic Beanstalk tries to create the monitoring service\-linked role for your account when you create an environment, you must have the `iam:CreateServiceLinkedRole` permission\.
 If you don't have this permission, environment creation fails, and you see a message explaining the issue\.
 As an alternative, another user with permission to create service\-linked roles can use IAM to create the service linked\-role in advance\.
 You can then create your environment even without having the `iam:CreateServiceLinkedRole` permission\.

-## Verifying the Default Service Role's Permissions<a name="iam-servicerole-verify"></a>
+## Verifying the default service role's permissions<a name="iam-servicerole-verify"></a>

 The permissions granted by your default service role can vary depending on when it was created, the last time you launched an environment, and which client you used\.
 You can verify the permissions granted by the default service role in the IAM console\.